WIDE-OPEN ADVENTURE CALLS

 North Dakota: Follow your curiosity, not the crowd

 See why North Dakota is known for its uncrowded, expansive landscapes and warm hospitality.
-Our 70,000 square miles offer immense outdoor recreation opportunities and still keep natural distance between yourselves and others.
-In North Dakota, the great outdoors is simply greater.
-Here are some of our most popular ways to enjoy the outdoors.
+Our 70,000 square miles offer immense outdoor recreation opportunities and wide-open spaces.
+The clean, fresh air, rugged terrain and sparkling waters all scream one thing: adventure.
+There’s something special about getting outside in North Dakota, whether you’re reeling in a walleye on Lake Sakakawea, reaching the summit of a hike through the Badlands or sleeping under the stars at a state park.
+Here are some of the most popular ways to enjoy the great outdoors.

 The great outdoors are even greater in North Dakota’s largest and most famous park, Theodore Roosevelt National Park.
 More than 70,000 acres of majestic rocky landscape await, ripe with opportunities to hike, camp, go for a scenic drive or even get a history lesson.
 Each of the three units feature distinctive views of towering buttes carved by the Little Missouri River.
 Bison, elk, mountain lions, eagles, wild horses and bighorn sheep roam the seemingly endless landscape.